 Vase Mode.
 Or a single corkscrew outline mode won’t work unless you have 1mm nozzle and perfect fusion instead of the usual 0.4 mm nozzle.
 It is tempting to 3D print plant pots in the Vase Mode but there is just not enough fusion between the layers.
 An addition, a few micro-holes may appear during the handling of the finished object.

 Sealant.
-A wide range of waterproof sealant sprays is available on Amazon.
+A wide range of waterproof sealant sprays is available on Amazon (affiliate link).
 We tested “Plasti-kote” brand for the laser engraved coasters, worked well. but we didn’t test it yet on plant pots.
 Most likely these are not food safe chemicals.

 PLA vs PETG.
 One is biodegradable over time another one is waterproof.